emerging_optimizers.soap#

 Updates the preconditioner matrices using gradient outer products.

-This function updates the Kronecker factor matrices (L and R) used for preconditioning by computing and accumulating gradient outer products.
-For 1D tensors (like biases), it can optionally skip preconditioning or use a special 1D preconditioning strategy.
-It modifies the kronecker_factor_list in place.
+This function updates the Kronecker factor matrices (L and R) used for preconditioning by computing and accumulating gradient outer products. kronecker_factor_list is updated in place.

 - Parameters: